rianoc/partitioning/README.md

 ### Filter time buffer

 The `hour` helper is exact, this may be to exact for some use cases.
-For example a table with multiple timestamps which are created as the data flows through various processes.
-This timestamps will be slightly behind the final timestamp created in the tickerplant.
+For example a table with multiple timestamp columns which are created as the data flows through various processes.
+These other timestamp columns will be slightly behind the final timestamp created in the tickerplant.

 **Note: This issue is not limited to `int` partitioning and can be beneficial in any partitioned database.**